EvanHuang7/ai-tools/README.md

   - Fastest path: direct, local TCP/IP traffic.
   - Above mechanism causes Low latency and minimal CPU/network overhead

-You can do the following change to improve
+You can do the following change to fix or improve:

--
+- 1st Recommanded: Switch back to use Docker Compose to deploy app if you are ok with

+  - Deploy new app version with a few seconds of app downtime
+  - No plan to scale up VM/node number in future
+  - Handle sensative credentials or secrets by your own

+- 2nd Recommanded: Stop using Nginx in VM

+  - Stop running `Nginx` that was serving SSL and acting as a reverse proxy (proxy routing incoming traffic to frontend) in VM.
+  - Update `frontend` service in `docker-swarm` file to directly publish on port 80 inside the swarm.
+  - Redeploy app in Docker Swarm again.
+  - Now you can only access page with `http`, but the app latency issue would be fixed.
+  - You make your app to be accessed with `https` by buying a domain first, then easily creating a DNS record and setting up `SSL/TLS` to use `Flexiable encription mode` in CloudFlare.

+- Paid to upgrate your free VM to a higher machine type for getting more CPU and RAM

+TODO: Test it

-5. Make sure Docker Swarm and the stack of app containers inside Docker Swarm auto-restart after VM reboots
+4. 🚨 Important: Make sure Docker Swarm and the stack of app containers inside Docker Swarm auto-restart after VM reboots

 ## <a name="deploy-app-in-gke">☁️ No-Free: Deploy App as K8s Cluster in GKE (GCP)</a>